10 Realities About the Markets

 Going back to 1927, the U.S. stock market’s long-term return is about 8% annually.

-While that may be true in the long run, the market
+While that may be true in the long run, the market rarely delivers an average return in a given year.

 Ben Carlson plots the S&P 500’s annual returns since 1926.
 If average returns were commonplace, we would see a horizontal line of dots just above the x-axis, but we don’t.